ujingene/Device-Manufacturing-TODO-App/README.md

   });
 ```

-## This application uses the following Api to make queries
+## This application uses the following Api to make requests

 Use Postman to test this APi
 - [Devices APi](https://stark-beyond-32222.herokuapp.com/api/smart-device).